gamma-opt/p-Lagrangian_relaxation.jl/README.md

 To solve the primal MIQCQP problem one can directly call the solver.

-To solve the RNMDT relxation of the primal problem using dyncamic precision-based algorithm one can call the function
+To solve the RNMDT relxation of the primal problem using dynamic precision-based algorithm, one must can call the function

 ```julia
 dynamic_precision_RNMDT_algorithm(N1, N2, tolerance, time_limit, max_number_of_iterations, number_of_scenarios, number_of_integer_decision_variables, number_of_continuous_decision_variables, number_of_constraints, Qdensity, seed )